JvanKatwijk/swradio-8/README.md

 The program uses the SDRplay as input device, and is able to
 * dump the (decimated) input onto a file in PCM format;
 * use such a file as input.

+If an SDRplay device is connected to the computer where the program runs, the device will be connected and opened.
+If no device is connected, it is assumed that file input is requested (Note: this currently only applies to the Gnu/Linux version, the Windows version still has a device selector).

 **Preferred frequencies**
 can be stored, together with a user defined label (a program name).